Growth of Structural Lengthscale in Kob Andersen Binary Mixtures: Role of medium range order: Methodology

 where $\rho$ is the number density, $C_{uv}^i(r)$ is the particle-specific direct correlation function, and $g_{uv}^i(r)$ represents the local radial distribution function around particle $i$.

 To obtain $g_{uv}^i(r)$, a Gaussian smoothing method is applied~\cite{PiaggiValssonParrinello2017}:

 where $r_{ij}$ is the separation between particles $i$ and $j$, and $\delta = 0.09\sigma_{AA}$ is the width of the Gaussian smoothing kernel.
 This approach yields a smooth, noise-reduced local radial distribution function compared to discrete binning.
+The correlation between structure and dynamics is best captured when the upper limit of the $r$-integration is set at the position of the first minimum of $g_{uv}(r)$, computed using Eq.~\ref{eq:bulk_gr}.
+This choice ensures that only the first-nearest neighbours contribute significantly to the SOP.
+In addition, we impose a lower cutoff on the $r$-integration.
+This lower bound is selected as the distance at which the average radial distribution function first attains a non-zero value\cite{Sharma2022}.

-To avoid unphysical artifacts at short distances in microscopic calculations, we consistently use an approximate expression for the direct correlation function as previously detailed in references~\cite{mohit_wca,PatelSharmaBhattacharyya2023}.
+To avoid unphysical artefacts at short distances in microscopic calculations, we consistently use an approximate expression for the direct correlation function as previously detailed in references~\cite{mohit_wca,PatelSharmaBhattacharyya2023}.
 Specifically, the simplified form adopted is given by

 which maintains computational consistency and physical realism throughout the analysis.